koriaf/parks-bce-integration-bookable-things/api.rst

   "Customer" field is not much defined currently but will contain some data useful for both parties to identify the coming people.

-  The original agent (booking creator) and the bookable delivery organisation will be able to update it (change status, provide more details, etc).
+  The original agent (booking creator) and the product delivery organisation will be able to update it (change status, provide more details, etc).